api3m/api3tools/README.md

 ### Block Range & Pagination

 Limit the range of blocks searched with -f (--from) and -t (--to).
 By default the whole chain will be searched, from block 0 to the latest block.
-If you're using public/free RPC, you'll often need to limit the block range or the query will respond with an error.
+If you're using public/free RPC, you'll often need to limit the block range or your query will respond with an error.

 ```sh
 $ rrplogs full --from 14698560 -to 14698562 # from block 14698560 to block 14698562